-Back in 2016, I tasted an amazing bar of fine chocolate and it literally changed our world.
-Since then, I have not stopped learning the art of making chocolate using the finest organic cacao beans I can find.
-I have taken various classes at the Chocolate Academy in Montreal, trained with world acclaimed Master Chocolatier Mark Tilling at Squires Culinary School in Farnham, England.
-I have received my Chocolate Maker certification from Ecole Chocolat here at home and Peter my husband and business partner joined me in Costa Rica with Ecole Chocolat to immerse ourselves in the world of cacao.
-Both Peter and also I attended the International Institute of Chocolate and Cacao Tasting in London, England where we became certified Chocolate Tasters.
+It all began with an unforgettable bar of fine chocolate in 2016.
+Since then, Petite Patrie Chocolate founders, Gabrielle Breault and Peter Austin-Smith, have been on a quest to discover and master the art of making chocolate using only the finest cacao beans.
+Gabrielle attended classes at the Chocolate Academy in Montreal, and trained with world acclaimed Master Chocolatier Mark Tilling at Squires Culinary School in Farnham, England.
+Both attended Ecole Chocolat’s Master Chocolate Program in Costa Rica, widely recognized among the world's best chocolate schools.
+They continued their education at the International Institute of Chocolate and Cacao Tasting in London, England where they became certified Chocolate Tasters.

 Connecting with her Acadian heritage and homeland (or “patrie”), Gabrielle’s vision was to create extraordinary chocolate that showcases the origin and terroir of the fine cacao, with a unique Nova Scotia flair.

 Ready to grow, the team expanded in 2021 to welcome production and hospitality team members to our recently opened chocolate factory and café in downtown Kentville.
 Here, we showcase espresso and chocolate-based beverages, house made bonbons, and of course our signature chocolate.